missionmike/predictions-wiki/README.md

 Well, the goal is to track predictions made by high-level people of planet earth, and then hold them accountable to the public.

-For a long time, people have made large, sweeping predictions over huge economic and world issues, then they don't come to fruition - and shortly after, everyone seems to forget about it.
+For a long time, people have made large, sweeping predictions over huge economic and world issues.
+Then, when the predictions don't come true (or they partially come true and leave much to be desired), people move on quickly and seem to forget about it.

-This website aims to help change that, but tracking the prediction history and outcomes for various statements.
+This website aims to help change that, by tracking the prediction history and outcomes for various statements.

 ### Setup